Newton's method in practice: finding all roots of polynomials of degree one million efficiently: Numerical Results

 We found all $1\,048\,576$ roots; the minimal distance between any two of them was $2.69\cdot 10^{-11}$ (see Figure~\ref{Fig:MandelbrotDistanceHistogram} for the precise distribution of distances between pairs of roots).

 The Newton iteration required $4d$ equidistant starting points on the circle $|c+0.75|=2$.
 By far the most starting points found a root after between $582\,223$ and typically $850\,000$ iterations, but about $70$ roots required more (up to $3\,017\,114$ iterations).
 A total of $430$ starting points did not find any roots but instead converged to attracting cycles, most of which had period $2$, but some had period $4$, and some were non-real.
 The total number of iterations required to find all roots was $3\,056\,825\,939\,654\approx 2.78d^2$; if we exclude those starting points that converge to cycles of higher period, then we have $3\,048\,225\,939\,654 \approx 2.77d^2$ iterations.
 (Had we exploited the symmetry of $\M$, then only $2d$ starting points and only $1.39d^2$ iterations would have been required.)
 The number of roots found as a function of the number of starting points tried is shown in Figure~\ref{Fig:MandelStatistics}, and a histogram displaying the number of iterations required is given in Figure~\ref{Fig:MandelHistogram}.
+The speed of convergence for many starting points (for period 13) is indicated in Figure~\ref{Fig:MandelbrotSpeedDiagram}.

 In this experiment, we used $\eps_\text{success}=10^{-16}$ and $M_\text{fail}=2\cdot10^7$, that means every orbit was iterated until either $|z_n-N_p(z_n)|<\eps_\text{success}$ or $n\ge M_\text{fail}$.
 In the former case, we know there is some root $\alpha$ with $|z_n-\alpha|< d\eps_\text{success}=2^{20}\cdot 10^{-16}<1.05\cdot 10^{-10}$.
 The disks with this radius around our $d$ approximated roots are all disjoint with very few exceptions (Figure~\ref{Fig:MandelbrotDistanceHistogram} shows that there are only a few pairs of roots at mutual distance less than $2.1\cdot 10^{-10}$), and for these the improved estimates from Section~\ref{Sub:Refining} make it possible to show that all roots have been found, and no root has been accounted for twice.
 (As a possible improvement, one could have iterated all found approximate roots one or two more times, which would in practice yield a significantly smaller value of $|N(z_n)-z_n|$ and thus simplify the proof of disjointness of our approximate roots.)